Banking Summer Internship - The Complete Tests Guide [2024-2025]

 How to Ace the Summer Internship Tests and Get a High Score

-You will have very little time to answer many questions, which can get very stressful.
-Imagine you have only 30 seconds to answer a numerical question.
-Or 50 seconds for a logical question.
-Not that easy anymore, is it?
+You'll have very little time to answer numerous questions, which can be quite stressful.
+Imagine having only 30 seconds to solve a numerical question or 50 seconds for a logical one.
+Suddenly, it's not so easy, is it?

-• Fast – Know how to answer very quickly and beat the time limit
+• Speed: Learn to answer quickly and beat the time limit.

 Pass Your Summer Internship Tests